twilio/stashboard/api.markdown

-# Is My Web Service Down Rest API

-Rest API always returns a JSON object.
+The REST API always returns a JSON object.
 A list resources is represented as a object with a "data" attribute

     {
         "data": ["List", "of", "objects"]
     }

+No authentication is needed to access resources via GET; however, all other methods require authentication

+## Base URL

+All URLs referenced in this document have the following base:

+    http[s]://ismywebservicedown.appspot.com/api/v1

+This includes urls included in the sample JSON responses

-## /services/
+## /services

 ### GET

 Returns a list of services

-> GET /services/
+> GET /services HTTP/1.1

     {
         "data": [